arablejamie/developer.arable.com/docs/guide/authentication.md

 ## Bearer

 In applications where retaining the password is not recommended, the `Bearer Token` can be used.
-To use `Bearer Token` authentication, you need first to authenticate at: `api/v2/auth/token` by creating a `POST` request which includes a JSON object with the properties of `email` and `password`.
+To use `Bearer Token` authentication, you need first to authenticate at `api/v2/auth/token` by creating a `POST` request which includes a JSON object with the properties of `email` and `password`.
 The result will be a JSON object with the `token` and `user_id`.
 The `Authorization` header would then be updated to include "`Bearer <token>`" and this would authorize access to all the resources that user can see.

 Example:
 ``` bash